HarshKumarYadav0563/Garage-at-home/replit.md

 # Overview

-GarageWala is a doorstep vehicle service platform that connects customers with professional mechanics for on-site bike and car maintenance and repair services.
+Garageathome is a doorstep vehicle service platform that connects customers with professional mechanics for on-site bike and car maintenance and repair services.
 The application is built as a full-stack web platform with a React frontend and Express.js backend, focusing on simplicity and guest booking without requiring user accounts.
 The platform offers transparent pricing, real-time service tracking, and location-based mechanic matching to provide convenient vehicle servicing at customers' preferred locations.

 # User Preferences